- >> Division for the Establishment of Frontier Sciences

 Spintronics/CMOS Hybrid Brain-Inspired Integrated System (Prof. Endoh)

-In this group, on “von Neumann” approach, a test chip for verifying accuracy enhancement and a prototype chip for demonstrating the computational speed improvement of the proposed nonvolatile adaptive K-means unsupervised learning processor are designed and evaluated with actual measurement.
-The high accuracy is achieved by the proposed processor even for those unbalanced training data set which is extremely difficult to conventional K-means learning processor.
-Over 88.9% reduction of computational cost is verified (Fig.2).
-Moreover, the light-weight FCNN structure is also proposed and verified for nonvolatile object detection processor.
-On “non von Neumann” approach, the prototype design of multi-core ultralow-power nonvolatile SNN processor, the build-out of evaluation environment based on large-scale VLSI tester and the preparation of measurement program are completed to demonstrate self-directed power management taking advantage of the unique feature of the low-rate SNN operation.
+In this group, on “von Neumann” approach, a test chip for verifying accuracy enhancement and a prototype chip for In this group, on “von Neumann” approach, the prototype chips for verifying accuracy enhancement and the computational speed improvement of the designed nonvolatile adaptive K-means unsupervised learning processor are evaluated with actual measurement of 316-PIN BGA packaged chips.
+The higher accuracy and lower computational cost for both online and offline learning of real image data are achieved by the proposed processor even for those unbalanced training data set which is extremely difficult to conventional K-means learning processor.
+Moreover, as shown in Fig.2, the new adaptive convolutional computing circuit module is proposed and verified with FPGA implementing the light-weight FCNN structure for nonvolatile object detection (NOD) processor.
+The 55nm-CMOMS/56nm-MTJ fabrication and on-wafer measurement of the FCNN-based NOD processor is also completed for design issue extraction.
+On “non von Neumann” approach, the prototype design of 32K-Synapse /512-Neuron multi-core nonvolatile SNN pattern recognition processor leveraging self-directive power management is performed which verified the handwritten digit recognition and evaluated the power consumption performance.